 - Does it have multi-modal messaging capability?

-- Does it have a secure mobile broadcasting app to be able to send notifications from a phone or tablet
+- Does it have a secure mobile broadcasting app in order to send notifications from a phone or tablet?

-- Is it a time-tested emergency notification experience?
+- Is it a time-tested emergency notification system?

 - Who are the individuals responsible for activating the system?

 The district should reevaluate current mental health services and programs for students to ensure that all the necessary resources for students are available.
-Mandatory training should be conducted regularly for all school personnel and should include crisis intervention, bully prevention, sexual orientation sensitivity, and knowing the signs of someone who is a danger to themselves and/or others.
+Mandatory training should be conducted regularly for all school personnel and should include crisis intervention, bully prevention, and learning the signs of someone who may be a danger to themselves and/or others.
 Each school should have a dedicated mental health counselor who meets regularly with students.

 If you see something, say something.
-An anonymous system to receive anonymous calls, texts or emails from a concerned student, faculty member or community stakeholder should be publicized and promoted throughout the school as well as the community via:
+A notification system to receive anonymous calls, texts, or emails from a concerned student, faculty member, or community stakeholder should be in place, publicized and promoted throughout the school, as well as the community via: